 Commercial real estate and real estate investment trusts, real estate and public economics, risk and pricing in housing markets, taxation of real estate and capital gains

-Todd has been with Wharton since 1997 and is currently Associate Professor of Real Estate and the Abraham Mitchell Term Assistant Professor of Real Estate at the Wharton School.
-He received his PhD from the Massachusetts Institute of Technology in 1997 and his BA from Yale University in 1992.
-Todd has also served as a Faculty Research Fellow at the National Bureau of Economic Research since 1999 and a Visiting Scholar of the Federal Reserve Bank of Philadelphia since 2000.
+Professor Todd Sinai has been with Wharton since 1997 and is Professor of Real Estate and Business Economics and Public Policy at the Wharton School.
+He received his PhD from the Massachusetts Institute of Technology and his BA from Yale University.
+Todd has also served as a faculty research fellow at the National Bureau of Economic Research and a visiting scholar of the Federal Reserve Bank of Philadelphia.

-Todd is the recipient of several teaching and other awards, including the Post-Doctoral Fellow award from the Homer Hoyt Institute in 2001; the Ballard Teaching Award in 2001; and the HUD/AREUEA Best Paper Award in 2001.
+Todd is the recipient of several teaching and other awards, including the Post-Doctoral Fellow award from the Homer Hoyt Institute, the Ballard Teaching Award, and the HUD/AREUEA Best Paper Award.

 Read full faculty bio on Wharton website